Notenlish/lifeengine-creature-editor/README.md

 # How to Use
  Just open https://notenlish.github.io/organism-editor/ .

+# Contributing
+ Clone the repository and then run `npm start`.
+Your changes will be automatically added.

+# Deploying
+ `npm run build` and `gh-pages -d public`.
+(Not necessarily required)

 # Notes
 There are more stuff I want to add and I want to just clean up the whole structure and use npm.
 I hope you like it, you can even contribute to it if you want!